Fiserv/universal-commerce/recipes/HostedPages.md

 3. **onError**

-Triggered when HP’s API errors.
+Triggered when the Hosted Pages API has errors.
 The event payload object contains API error which needs to be handled on app.
-Please refer the **section 3** for error payload structure.
 ```code

 ucomSDK.on('error', function (response) { //Handle Error Response